zhanggyb/sigcxx/README.md

 ## Download and Install

-> Note: this project currently does not support MSVC, will be fixed later
+> FIXME: this project currently does not support MSVC

 * Checkout this repository
 * Copy *include/cppevent* and *src/\** into your C++ project

 ## Basic Usage

+Event/delegate is typically used in GUI application.

-Here is a simple example, in this example, we delcare *clicked* event in Button and connect it to a member function of Dialog.
+Here is a simple example, in this example, we delcare a *clicked* event in Button class and connecte it to a member function of Dialog:

 ```c++
 #include <cppevent/event.hpp>